onzfonz/comp227/src/content/1/en/part1d.md

 ```

 Now the behavior of the component depends on whether or not any buttons have been clicked.
-If not, meaning that the <em>allClicks</em> array is empty, the component renders a div element with some instructions instead:
+If not, meaning that the `allClicks` array is empty, the component renders a div element with some instructions instead:

 ```js
 <div>the app is used by pressing the buttons</div>